 The Willamette Shore Trolley in Lake Oswego/ Portland, Oregon

-Also in 1995 the OERHS signed an agreement with the City of Lake Oswego to operate the Willamette Shore Trolley.
+In 1995 the OERHS signed an agreement with the City of Lake Oswego to operate the Willamette Shore Trolley.
 This tourist trolley line operates between Lake Oswego and Portland Oregon.
 It operates from May – October each year.
-The Willamette Shore has changed a few time based on development in the South Waterfront Area of Portland.
-Current operation is truncated due to work on the Sellwood Bridge with service only between Lake Oswego and Powers Marine Park.
+The Willamette Shore has changed a few time based on development in the South Waterfront area of Portland.
+The current operation runs from Bancroft Street in Portland to Lake Oswego

 The OERHS is a volunteer organization, thus it is membership driven.
 Members are the backbone of the organization.